 Mimms in his article was speaking of a visit he’d made to Lakeland, Florida, home to 600,000 people and some of the largest and most technologically sophisticated warehouse centers in the country.
 In one cited example, a liquor distributor ships as many as 90,000 cases a day in a 1.3 million square foot facility utilizing 368 workers (and about as many more drivers).
 All the heavy lifting of one-ton pallets is left to machines in its 5-story shelving systems.

 Lakeland has been judged as the third most “disruptable” city (by automation) in the country.
-(Nearby Toledo, Ohio is number one, by the way.)
-Sophisticated new warehouses at major crossroads that serve as beacons of technological triumph are quickly chipping away at the low hanging fruit of low-skills employment.
+(Nearby Toledo, Ohio is number one.)
+Warehouses at major crossroads that serve as beacons of technological triumph are quickly chipping away at the low hanging fruit of low-skills employment.
 It’s clearer than ever perhaps in history that we must either up our skills or be left behind.

-So far, the overall evidence shows that automation does not reduce the total number of jobs, per se.
-In fact, countries that automate the fastest, Mimms notes, appear to grow their economies the fastest.
-But he also cautions, “that’s hardly consolation to people who face automation-related layoffs.”
+The overall evidence so far shows that there is no evidence that automation reduces the number of jobs, per se.
+In fact, countries that automate the fastest, Mimms notes, also appear to grow their economies the fastest.
+But as he also points cautions, “that’s hardly consolation to people who face automation-related layoffs.”
 According to ManpowerGroup, “what we’re seeing is a net increase in demand for jobs [due to automation] but a lot of churn.”

 Those at the low-wage end of jobs must retrain for other jobs or switch to other easily learned roles.
 So far, those jobs remain intact.
-Meanwhile, older workers who lose jobs due to the rapid pace of change in technology are forced to “upskill” to get into more sophisticated roles if they don’t want to be left off the job rolls.
+Older workers who lose jobs due to the rapid change of pace in technology are forced to “upskill” to get into more sophisticated roles if they don’t want to be left off the job rolls.

-One last, perhaps fortunate, point to bear in mind as machines replace workers is the consolation that some jobs for the foreseeable distant future are going to require training in areas like nursing and home health care, and thus won’t be replaced any time soon.
-Others like driving for Uber and house care require little further training, but still appear safe – at least for now.
+One last, fortunate point to bear in mind as machines replace workers remains the consolation that some jobs for the foreseeable and perhaps even more distant future are going to require training in areas like nursing and home health care, and thus won’t be replaced any time soon.
+Others like driving for Uber and house care require little further training and still appear safe – for now.

 The question for the “precariat” is whether those are the sorts of jobs and wages they can be happy with.